bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

   }

   // Create a new BoundBucketClient instance by calling the `bindClient`
-  // method on a `BucketClient` instance
+  // method on a `ReflagClient` instance
   // This will create a new instance that is bound to the user/company given. const boundBucketClient = bucket.bindClient({ user, company });